Vonng/pigsty/docs/FEATURE.md

 **Lots of applications work well with PostgreSQL.
 Run them in one command with docker.**

 The database is usually the most tricky part of most software.
 Since Pigsty already provides the RDS.
-It could be nice to have a series of docker templates to run software in stateless mode and persist their data with Pigsty-managed HA PostgreSQL (or Redis, MinIO), including Gitlab, Gitea, Wiki.js, Odoo, Jira, Confluence, Habour, Mastodon, Discourse, and KeyCloak.
+It could be nice to have a series of docker templates to run software in stateless mode and persist their data with Pigsty-managed HA PostgreSQL (or Redis, MinIO), including Gitlab, Gitea, Wiki.js, Odoo, Jira, Confluence, Harbour, Mastodon, Discourse, and KeyCloak.

 Pigsty also provides a toolset to help you manage your database and build data applications in a low-code fashion: PGAdmin4, PGWeb, ByteBase, PostgREST, Kong, and higher "Database" that use Postgres as underlying storage, such as EdgeDB, FerretDB, and Supabase.
 And since you already have Grafana & Postgres, You can quickly make an interactive data application demo with them.
 In addition, advanced visualization can be achieved with the built-in ECharts panel.